bunup/typeroll/CONTRIBUTING.md

 1. Create a new branch: `git checkout -b feature/your-feature-name`
 2. Make your changes
-3. Format your code: `bun run format`
+3. Check and fix code style and formatting issues: `bun run lint:fix`
-4. Run linting: `bun run lint`
 5. Run tests: `bun run test`
 6. Build the project: `bun run build`
 7. Commit your changes using the conventions below